quanser/Quanser_Academic_Resources/README.md

     - QArm
     - Qube-Servo 3

-For content in all other products, the resources are still hosted somewhere else.
-You can download them here:
+For content for all other products, see the next section.

 # Resources For Older Products